-Below are pdfs of our main sampling protocols.
+Below are links to our main sampling protocols.
 Collaborators should have access to our shared Drive folder which has the most up-to-date versions and additional information.
 Please get in touch if you need access to our shared Drive folder.

 HerbVar Primary Protocol.
 This is the primary protocol for HerbVar surveys.
 We designed this to work for most plant species and sites.
 If it will not work for your species or site for whatever reason, then please consider one of our alternative protocols or get in touch with the HerbVar Planning Group.